 We then proceeded back to the road on route to reach the road blocks.
 Along the way were the half builds and some bigger housing shells.

 From left to right you can see the progression made from trying to take this photograph of a half build.
-The first 4 lit up a harsh orange as it was so close to the last of the orange street lights (all being changed to white led light).
-I then switched to the use of an initial flash burst allowing me a shorter exposure time, reducing the harshness of the orange.
+The first 4 lit up a harsh orange as it was so close to the last of the orange street lights (which are all eventually going to be changed to white led light bulbs).
+I then switched to the use of a flash burst allowing me a shorter exposure time, reducing the harshness of the orange.
 When enhancing the images for the final result I will for sure soften the colours with the use of the colour balance tool.

 Speaking of colour balance, when approaching the image taking of the solid/large road blocks, I experimented with different white balance settings on my camera, allowing me to change the tone of the environment, I personally favour the middle, more colder toned white balance, I feel theres more too it atmospheric wise.
-The left being more neutral and the right being too yellow.
+The left being neutral and the right being too yellow, leaving a fairly visually un-exciting image even more simple.
 I can’t wait to see the finished result of the past and future combined once the road blocks/signs/fences have been moved.

-Through out one of the long exposures, I was gifted with a plane flying by with I thought was quite nice.
-Giving the image some slight movement/life as opposed to the abandoned feel through out this session.
+Through out one of the long exposures, I was gifted with a plane flying by which I thought was spontaneously nice.
+Giving the image some slight movement/life as opposed to a complete abandoned feel through out this session.

 I then further experimented with the torch against the larger, hollow houses.
-With it being Halloween, I felt inspired to have someone in the window, wearing a mask.
-But this would of been a difficult thing to ask for as the company was busy trying to push these house out to people daily.
+With it being Halloween at the time, I felt inspired to have someone in the window, wearing a mask as I think scary images can be very impactful.

 Once again, I was visited with another plane passing by, the shake was cause by the cold hands and rush to get the plane in-between the two houses, I hope I can sharpen this out in photoshop…